 PROPERTY SPECIFIC REQUIREMENTS FOR OAKWOOD SHORES Screening Category Site Specific Requirement Additional Criteria for CHA HOP Applicants Residential History See Section I(C) An applicant must have a history of being a good tenant.
 Management will check with landlords during the previous 5 years to verify that the household has complied with rules and housekeeping standards.
 A household inspection/check of current residence may be performed so management can independently determine if the household is suitable for admission.
-Drug Testing See Section II(B)(3) All members of applicant households age 18 or older will be required to pass a drug test prior to admission.
-If a member of the household fails the drug test, admission may be reconsidered if the person: 1) passes a subsequent test; AND 2) provides evidence of having completed an approved treatment program.
 Community Service See Section All non-exempt adult occupants of public housing units must perform at least 8 hours of community service and/or self-sufficiency activities each month as a condition of continued occupancy.
 If any adult occupant fails to comply, the household's lease will not be renewed unless such occupant enters into a written agreement to cure the non-compliance by performing an additional 96 hours of community service during the lease